kuokuo123/otter-launcher/README.md

 # Integration

 Otter-launcher works well with tui, cli programs, and bash pipelines.
-Some trick tips:
+Some tricktips:

 1. [[modules]].cmd can be scripted to adjust window sizes.
 For example: